dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 **Parameters:**
 - `-u, --username <string>`: Your DBOS Cloud username.
 Must be between 3 and 30 characters and contain only lowercase letters, numbers, and underscores (`_`).
+- `-s, --secret [string]`: (Optional) An [organization secret](../cloud-tutorials/account-management.md#organization-management) given to you by an organization admin.
+If supplied, adds your newly registered account to the organization.

 :::info
 If you register with an email and password, you also need to verify your email through a link we email you.